 At all times, the decision to furlough employees is at the employer’s discretion.
 If an employer considers that the employee can continue to work from home (accepting that the employee’s productivity may be significantly impacted by having children to look after) then there is no obligation to furlough an employee in such circumstances.

-However, subject to the normal requirement to obtain the employee’s consent for furlough, there does not appear to be any reason why an employee under notice could not be furloughed, provided that they do not undertake any work during furlough.
+Subject to the normal requirement to obtain the employee’s consent for furlough, there does not appear to be any reason why an employee under notice could not be furloughed, provided that they do not undertake any work during furlough (prior to 1 July).
 However, obtaining consent in the circumstances may be more difficult than with other employees.

-The ability to furlough may also depend on the reason for termination, since we have no definitive guidance on whether or not the employee who was not otherwise at risk of redundancy or lay-off can be covered by the scheme.
-Accordingly, it may be that an employee whose reason for termination is resignation/conduct/capability may not be able to be furloughed under the scheme while working their notice period.
-Unless and until definitive guidance is issued on this point, employers should be aware that claims for reimbursement, in respect of employees that are furloughed during their notice periods, may not succeed.
+The ability to furlough may also depend on the reason for termination.
+An employee whose reason for termination is resignation/conduct/capability may not be able to be furloughed under the scheme while working their notice period, as to do so may not be consistent with the aims of the scheme.
+Employers should be aware that claims for reimbursement, in respect of employees that are furloughed during their notice periods, may not succeed.

 Employment businesses with agency workers paid through PAYE can access the scheme.
 The current guidance states that furlough should be agreed between the agency, as the deemed employer, and the agency worker, although it would be advised to discuss the need to furlough with the end-user too.

 End-users do not employ agency workers and therefore they would not be able to furlough agency workers.
 If the end-user terminates the assignment of the agency worker then the employment business may want to place the agency worker on furlough.
 Agency workers should perform no work for, through or on behalf of the agency that has furloughed them whilst they are furloughed, including for any of the agency’s clients.